MystenLabs/sui/doc/src/explore/tutorials.md

 ## Gather Accounts and Gas Objects

+After completing the [Setup section](#setup) you should have a Sui instance running in a terminal window.
 Now switch to a new terminal window and keep the first terminal running.
 Make sure that you run the `wallet` command in the directory where wallet configuration is located or by passing wallet's configuration file as a parameter, as described in the `wallet`